 Jeff Barnaby: It’s funny you should mention that, because we had a falling out with the production designer who didn’t see eye to eye with what I had envisioned for the film.
 We asked her to change it, and she didn’t want to, and she ended up leaving.
 So if you look at the credits of the film, we have two production designers, specifically because of that reason.
 The designs of the blockades were pretty obvious, because you’re specifically designing them [based on] blockades that you see in the nightly news, or at least documentaries.

 For the compound itself, we were going to make it into a steampunk castle.
 We were going for a medieval look.
 We were like, “Let’s try to make it look like the Dark Ages.”
-So we predominantly lit everything in the second act with fire, so it was just torchlight, and we had specific fire lights to make it look like everything was on fire.
+So we predominantly lit everything in the second act with fire.
+It was just torchlight.
+We had specific fire lights to make it look like everything was on fire.
 Everything’s been dialed back to zero.

 There were really specific things that we didn’t get to do that you see little hints of in the film, like funeral pyres.
-The big design caveat that we had to overcome was I had written the compound at the church in Listuguj; it was all meant to be there.
-So the final scene, all that stuff was meant to be there, and there were meant to be more historical allusions and giant funeral pyres.
+I had written the final scene set at the compound at the church in Listuguj.
+There were meant to be more historical allusions and giant funeral pyres.
 We were going to do Holocaust imagery, like piles of shoes.
 We were going to leave the impression that there was a mass exodus from the other side of town to the point where Native people had to close their borders.
 That’s why you saw those barricades at the beginning of the second act: they were trying to basically keep people out.

-I think it was meant to be almost a criticism of post-colonial Native men in particular, not so much the women, but men.
+I think it was almost a criticism of post-colonial Native men in particular, not so much the women, but men.
 The idea that Lysol was the head of this brigade of renegades, this group, this contingent, that didn’t want these white people on the reserve.
-There’s part of the design that you only got little hints of was supposed to be a reflection of what he [Lysol] was doing in order to ensure the safety of the borders of the reserve.
-That was like mass executions basically.
+Part of the design — that you only got little hints of — was supposed to be a reflection of what he [Lysol] was doing in order to ensure the safety of the borders of the reserve.
+That was like mass executions, basically.
 Again, you get little hints of it.
 You see the corpse hanging off the tractor or the backhoe.
-When Lysol gets set on fire, the two things going up beside him are actually two big giant funeral pyres that are an allusion to one of Beksinski’s paintings from the ’40s that was making direct criticisms on the Holocaust.
+When Lysol gets set on fire, the two things going up beside him are two giant funeral pyres.
+They are an allusion to one of Beksinski’s paintings from the ’40s that was making direct criticisms of the Holocaust.

-But the design of the film was meant to speak almost more loudly than the characters, in the sense that the environment that they occupied was polluted.
+I wanted the design of the film to speak almost more loudly than the characters, in the sense that the environment that they occupied was polluted.
 Right from the beginning, everything is industrial.
 You get the sense that time has stopped.
 We took a very post-apocalyptic steampunk aesthetic to everything.
 The idea being like, “Oh my God, it’s the apocalypse.
 Everything looks horrible.”
-It’s like, “Nah, it’s the reserve; it always looked like that.”
+It’s like, “Nah, it’s the reserve.
+It always looked like that.”
 So it was again, extended to the idea that Native people were equipped to deal with the Holocaust, or deal with the mass death of most of the population, because they’ve experienced it for the past two to three centuries.

 7R: I understand you co-wrote the score for Blood Quantum with the film’s sound designer.
 How did you guys think about integrating the score with the sound and what was that whole collaboration like?